 Identity Verification (ERC-7529)

-Identity verification proves that an airnode address is controlled by the entity that owns a specific DNS domain.
+Identity verification checks that a domain's DNS records associate it with an Airnode address.
 It follows ERC-7529, a standard for associating EVM addresses with DNS domains.

 How it works